-Nonetheless, I suspect that, as non-Catholic Christian churches continue to fall into the cultural divide (of either anti-gay repressive prejudiced approaches to human sexuality or watered down approaches that look less and less like anything you’d find in the Bible), gay couples interested in a Scriptural, historical, and sacramental account of Christianity will want to come into full communion with the Catholic Church.
+Nonetheless, I suspect that, as non-Catholic Christian churches continue to fall into the cultural divide (of either anti-gay repressive prejudiced approaches to human sexuality or approaches moving away from any sexual norms except for consent), gay couples interested in a Scriptural, historical, and sacramental account of Christianity will want to come into full communion with the Catholic Church.
 I suspect that over time, gay converts will be more attracted to Catholicism, because the Catholic Church has a deeply nuanced, attractive, and Scriptural approach to human sexuality.

 We will need to consider where such couples might fall in our communities, especially when they rely on each other practically, when they cannot afford rent apart from a shared income, or when they rely on their civil unions for health insurance that might cover expensive cancer treatments or hospital visits.
 Would we prefer for such persons to be homeless, or without medical treatment or human intimacy, in order for them to be a part of our Church?